All Collections

 On your main management valuations screen, you'll be able to use one of two modes for your monthly valuations:

-You can set the monthly values to be whatever you wish - whether you're using last years tax defined values, a variation of those, or something you've set internally, you can accurately see the on hand value of your livestock and have that represented as an asset across both Figured and your cloud accounting software.
+You can set the monthly values to be whatever you wish.
+Whether you're using last year's tax-defined values, a variation of those, or something you've set internally, you can accurately see the on-hand value of your livestock and have that represented as an asset across both Figured and your cloud accounting software.

-The numbers shown are able to be clicked into to further break down why that value is being shown.
+The numbers shown are able to be clicked into to break down further why that value is being shown.

 Did this answer your question?